NATO chief calls for 'international response' over Alexei Navalny poisoning | DW | 04.09.2020

 However, German doctors at the Charite Hospital in Berlin said tests showed he had been poisoned.
 Those claims were further backed by examinations conducted by the Bundeswehr, Germany's military.

-German Chancellor Angela Merkel said that "beyond a doubt" the poisoning was "an attempted murder with nerve agent."
+German Chancellor Angela Merkel said that "beyond doubt" the poisoning was an attempted murder.

 European officials have called for Russia to cooperate with the OPCW and submit to an independent probe.